Help bring a gondola to SFU

 31 representatives of local businesses, unions, non-profits and community organizations have also re-affirmed their strong support for the gondola by signing on to an open letter.

-We're closer than ever to bringing the gondola to SFU.
-But our elected officials need to hear from you before a decision is made.
+We're closer than ever to bringing the gondola to SFU, but we need your help.

 Better for the